-- The burner is designed to work only in positions 1 and 4 (Fig. 10). - Installation 1 is preferable, as it is the only one that allows the maintenance operations as described in this manual. - ➤ The installation 4 permits the operation, but makes the maintenance and inspection operations of the combustion head more difficult.
+- ➤ The burner is designed to operate only in positions 1 and 4 (Fig. 11). - ➤ Installation 1 is preferable, as it is the only one that allows the maintenance operations as described in this manual. - ➤ Installation 4 permits operation but make maintenance and inspection of the combustion head more difficult.

-- Any other position could compromise the correct operation of the appliance. - Installation 5 is prohibited for safety reasons.
+- Any other position could compromise the correct operation of the appliance. - ➤ Installations 2, 3 and 5 are prohibited for safety reasons.